 One of the most important aspects of the EN 50131 requirements is the concept of a security grade.
-For each installation the grade of system has to be chosen according to various factors.
+For each installation, the grade of the system has to be chosen according to various factors.
 In the EN the grade is described in terms of the type of intruder and how much effort they would put into a burglary.

 The EN standard says that it is not necessary to use the same grade of component throughout an intruder system.

 The type of system will depend entirely on a site survey and risk assessment of the premises in question.
-Intruder alarm installers will perform risk assessment so that the risk associated to the premises can be fully understood this will then determine the correct grading.
+Intruder alarm installers will perform risk assessment so that the risk associated with the premises can be fully understood this will then determine the correct grading.

 If the installation is a grade 2 then there is no problem using, for example, a grade 3 power supply.

-If however an installer fits a grade 2 component (such as a detector) in a system then that system is limited to grade 2 at best.
+If however, an installer fits a grade 2 component (such as a detector) in a system then that system is limited to grade 2 at best.

 What Maintenance is Required?